FarbodHassani/k-evolution_devel/README.md

 # k-evolution basen on gevolution N-body code

-## k-essence based the EFT framework is added into the gevolution
-The free parameters to be chosen are w (the equation of state for dark energy) and c_s^2 (the speed of sound squared).
+k-essene based the EFT framework is added into the gevolution The free parameters to be chosen are w (the equation of state for dark energy) and c_s^2 (the speed of sound squared).